Trump promises ‘renewal of the American spirit’

 “My job is not to represent the world.
 My job is to represent the United States of America,” he said.

-In Trump’s longest presidential speech to date, he remained largely on message, reading his planned address almost verbatim.
+In Trump’s longest speech to date as president he remained largely on message, reading his planned address almost verbatim.

-Some women Democratic lawmakers had dressed in white for the occasion, a nod to the suffragette movement and an echo of the substantial opposition the president’s policies face.

-But Trump struck a compassionate tone at times, embracing family-friendly policies like paid parental leave, and even won cautious praise from Democrats for his call for unity.

 Pressing his domestic agenda—and pleasing mainstream Republicans who reluctantly embraced him—Trump promised to provide “massive” tax relief for the American middle class and to repeal his predecessor’s landmark Obamacare health reform.